 Jobs to be Done at GitLab

-Jobs to be Done (JTBD) is a framework for viewing products and solutions from the user’s perspective.
-It’s about understanding what people want to achieve so we can build a better solution that reflects those desires.
-The purpose of these materials is to empower GitLab team members to uncover user needs, identify strategic opportunities, validate existing plans, and open the door to innovation.
+Jobs to be Done (JTBD) is a framework for viewing products and solutions from the user’s perspective, focusing on the problems they want to solve rather than specific solutions.
+It helps GitLab team members uncover user needs, identify strategic opportunities, validate plans, and drive innovation.

-Much of what follows on this page and our other JTBD pages (Playbook, Beyond the Playbook) borrows heavily from Jim Kalbach and his book, “The Jobs to be Done Playbook”.
+The material in this page and related pages (Playbook, Beyond the Playbook) draws from Jim Kalbach and his book, “The Jobs to be Done Playbook”.

 Anatomy of a JTBD Canvas